A-Soltani255/Kubespray/Installing-Airgapped-Kubernetes-Cluster-Using-Kubespray.md

 - [`./images.sh`](#download-images)                             # pulls & saves container images listed in images.list
 - [`./images-test.sh`](#download-left-over-images)              # optional validation of saved images and download the leftover images

-> `images.sh` requires Docker running on the internet VM.
-> Keep in mind that the tag that is currently applied to the images is just an identifier, and in the future, each image will be pushed into its own private repository, depending on which repository it is for.
-So, we are not going to push all these images into a single repository after extracting them.
-Instead, we will re-tag them based on what the images start with after the X section.
-For example, if they start with docker.io or ghc.io, they will be given a different tag, which was previously mentioned, depending on which Nexus port each of these repositories includes.
-This way, they will be pushed into their own private repository.
+> `images.sh` requires Docker to be running on the internet-connected VM.
+Note that the tag currently applied to images by the `images.sh` script is only a temporary identifier.
+In the future, each image will be pushed to its own private repository, based on the registry it comes from.
+We will not push all images to a single repository after extracting them.
+Instead, we will retag them according to the registry prefix.
+For example, images that start with `docker.io` or `ghcr.io` will receive different tags (as described earlier), mapped to the appropriate Nexus port for each registry.
+This way, each image is pushed to its corresponding private repository.

 ### 2.5 Seed **Nexus** with YUM + Docker hosted registries (in the offline LAN)